aeroimperial-optimization/QUINOPT/docs/04_examples/planeCouetteBF.rst

 ====================================================

-In this example we will compute bounds on the infinite-time-and-volume-averaged energy dissipation for plane Couette flow using the *indefinite storage functional method* with a quadratic storage functional.
+In this example we will compute bounds on the infinite-time-and-volume-averaged energy dissipation for plane Couette flow using the *auxiliary functional method* (see `Chernyshenko et al., Philos.
+Trans.
+R. Soc.
+A 372, 20130350 (2014) <https://doi.org/10.1098/rsta.2013.0350>`_ and `Chernyshenko, arXiv:1704.02475 [physics.flu-dyn] (2017) <https://arxiv.org/abs/1704.02475>`_) with a quadratic storage functional.

 :download:`Download the MATLAB file for this example <./downloads/example09.m>`

 .. warning::

     This example may take a few minutes to run: it took 53 seconds on a linux machine with a 3.40GHz Intel Core i7-4770 CPU, running MATLAB2016b and using MOSEK as the SDP solver.
-Please, do not panic if the code seems slow - this is a relatively hard example!

 ------------------------------
 1. Description of the flow